 This study provides clear support for raising expectations related to reading for students with moderate ID.
 Students with moderate ID should not be left behind; they should be provided with scientifically-based reading instruction.
 The findings of this study strongly support the conclusion that students with moderate IDs can make important gains in reading and language skills when provided with intensive and comprehensive instruction over an extended period of time.
 A broad array of measures was studied, including PA, phonics, word recognition, comprehension, and oral language.
 ESs on all measures were moderate to strong, with means consistently favoring the intervention group.
-Statistically significant differences were found on multiple measures, including phonemic awareness, phonics, word recognition, and comprehension.
+Statistically significant differences were found on several measures, including phonemic awareness, phonics, and comprehension.
 These findings are consistent with existing research and extend that research in several ways.

 First, explicit, systematic instruction in PA and phonics that has proven to be effective for students with IQs in the average range (Ehri et al., 2001; Mathes et al., 2005) is also effective for students with moderate ID.
-Prior research on teaching PA and phonics to students with ID focused on those with mild ID and was limited to relatively brief instructional periods targeting isolated skills (Joseph & Seery, 2004; O'Connor et al., 1996).
+Prior research on teaching PA and phonics to students with ID focused on those with mild ID and was limited to relatively brief instructional periods targeting isolated skills (Joseph and Seery, 2004; O'Connor et al., 1996).
 The current study demonstrates that with an integrated and systematic approach, students with moderate ID can successfully combine isolated skills in PA and phonics to decode unfamiliar words.

 Second, this study is consistent with previous research demonstrating the effectiveness of systematic approaches in improving sight word recognition (Browder et al., 2006).
 In this study sight word instruction was one component of the comprehensive reading program implemented.
-Effect sizes on measures of sight word recognition were high and differences between the treatment and contrast groups were statistically significant.
+Effect sizes on measures of sight word recognition were high, even though the differences between the treatment and contrast groups were not statistically significant.

 Third, we found that a comprehensive reading intervention can positively impact oral language and comprehension.
-With moderate ESs on oral language measures and strong, statistically significant differences on reading comprehension and receptive vocabulary, the current study extends previous research that had demonstrated only very basic, isolated comprehension skills (Browder, 2006).
+With moderate ESs on oral language measures and strong, statistically significant differences on reading comprehension, the current study extends previous research that had demonstrated only very basic, isolated comprehension skills (Browder, 2006).
 As is similar in research with students without ID, it is likely that gains in comprehension are strongly influenced by gains in word recognition.
-It appeared that the students in the treatment group were able to identify more words than the students in the contrast group, enabling them to answer a few basic comprehension items on the standardized measure.

 Fourth, the longitudinal design of this study provides information about the level of reading performance that can be expected after one to one and a half years of consistent instruction in a comprehensive reading program.
-Eight of the 16 students in the treatment group were approximately halfway through Level One or further.
-At this level, students were able to identify the most common sound for all individual letters and read words made up of those letters.
-For example, students were able to successfully say the sounds in words such as last, mom, slip, and step, as well as blend those sounds together to form the word.
-Further, students at this level were working on basic comprehension strategies, such as retelling stories, sequencing main events, and story grammar.
-Generally, students in this study took approximately twice the amount of time to successfully complete lessons than struggling readers in previous studies.
-Further, a closer look at the graphs in Figures 1 and 2 reveals that gains on DIBELS measures of

-PA and phonics (PSF and NWF) were typically not evident until students had been participating in the intervention for approximately 15 to 20 weeks of instruction.
-The time needed to evidence gain was much longer in duration than is typical of struggling readers without ID.
-Thus, while the content of instruction for both groups is the same, what differentiates them is the persistence needed on the part of schools to provide this instruction.
+As described earlier in more detail, almost half of the students in the study were able to identify all common sounds for individual letters, decode words made up of those sounds, identify at least 30 sight words, and retell simple stories.
+Generally, students in this study took approximately twice the amount of time to complete lessons than struggling readers in previous studies.
+Further, a closer look at the graphs in Figures 1 and 2 reveals that gains on DIBELS measures of PA and phonics (PSF and NWF) were typically not evident until students had been participating in the intervention for approximately 15 to 20 weeks of instruction.
+The time needed to evidence gain was longer in duration than is typical of struggling readers without ID.
+Thus, while the content of instruction for both groups is the same, what differentiates them is the persistence needed on the part of teachers to provide this instruction.